 - Crafts policies and priorities that consider water resources implications, including the two-way relationship between macroeconomic policies and water development, management, and use;

 - Makes water-related decisions at local and basin levels that are along the lines of, or at least do not conflict with, the achievement of broader national objectives; and

 - Incorporates water planning and strategies into broader social, economic, and environmental goals.

-The rising costs of managing water, will require new collaborative and integrative approaches that can help streamline costs and improve the delivery of water services into the future.
+The rising costs of managing water will require new collaborative and integrative approaches that can help streamline costs and improve the delivery of water services in the future.